 This post may contain affiliate links, which means at no extra cost to you I may make a small commission on products and services purchased through this blog.
 Thank you for supporting A Travellers Footsteps.

-I have visited Mexico twice, heading to the same destination both times – the Yucatan Peninsula.
+I have visited Mexico three time now, heading to the same destination every time – the Yucatan Peninsula.
 The Yucatan Peninsula is where Cancun, Playa Del Carmen and Tulum are found, and what an amazing part of the world this is.
 The area hosts absolutely perfect beaches and endless underground cenotes to explore.
-This area of Mexico feels very developed and safe and is one I would recommend to solo travellers.
-The first time I visited was solo and I explored the area via public bus.
-The region feels quite Americanised and most locals speak basic English.
-The Best of Mexico is highlighted through photos in this blog.

 Playa Del Carmen and Cancun

-Isla Mujeres is an island off the coast of Cancun.
+Isla Mujeres is a tropical island 13kms off the coast of Cancun.
 We sailed from Cancun to Isla Mujeres on a day trip, stopping along the way to go snorkelling in the perfect crystal clear waters.
-Our tour was on an open bar sailing boat, so things got crazy as you could imagine.
-If I went to Mexico again, I would spend a few nights on Isla Mujeres.
+Our tour was on an open bar sailing boat, hello pina coladas.
+If I went to Mexico again, I would love to spend a few nights on Isla Mujeres.

 The Yucatan Peninsula is filled with underground cenotes, unique to the region.
 We explored many, some big, some small, some half open and some closed.
-We jumped into the cenote below not knowing what to expect then swam through it to an opening on the other side.
+As this is a unique experience in Mexico, it is one you that is unmissable.

 Book accommodation in Mexico